TuRz4m/Ark-docker/README.md

 This image uses [Ark Server Tools](https://github.com/FezVrasta/ark-server-tools) to manage an ark server.

-*If you use an old volume, delete arkmanager.cfg to get the new configuration file.*
+*If you use an old volume, get the new arkmanager.cfg in the template directory.*
 __Don't forget to use `docker pull turzam/ark` to get the latest version of the image__